9: Chromosomal Disorders

 Drag one of the choices below:

-- A. an unstable chromosome due to unpredictable spindle fiber attachment
+- D. an unstable chromosome due to unpredictable spindle fiber attachment

-Click to show Identify Chromosome Shapes from Centromere and Arm Length example problem
+Click to show Chromosome Shapes from Centromere and Arm Lengths example problem

 Which one of the following categories of chromosome shape correspond to the shape description 'a chromosome with slightly shorter p arm relative to q arm'.

-Click to show Interpret Cytogenetic Notation for Aneuploidy example problem
+Click to show Cytogenetic Notation for Aneuploidy example problem

-Click to show Interpret Cytogenetic Notation for Rearrangements example problem
+Click to show Cytogenetic Notation for Rearrangements example problem

-Click to show Map Gene Order with Deletion Mutants (4 Genes, Free Response) example problem
+Click to show Gene Order with Deletion Mutants (4 Genes, Free Response) example problem

 Using Deletion Mutants to Determine Gene Order